What Is A Covenant Not To Compete In Nevada?

 Do I Need an Attorney when Dealing with a Covenant not to Compete?

-Since covenants could restrict your rights, you may wish to hire a Mesquite, Nevada lawyer to review any documents.
+Since covenants could restrict your rights, you may wish to hire a Mesquite, Nevada lawyer to review any provisions.
 They will be able to negotiate further changes to the covenant, and can draft an entirely new one that is acceptable to all parties if needed.
-A lawyer can also render useful advice for employers who are considering suing an employee for breach of covenant, or they can counsel employees who have signed such an agreement.
+A lawyer can also render useful advice for employers who are contemplating suing an employee for breach of covenant, or they can counsel employees who have signed such an agreement.